If you need to buy a car during a period of unemployment, it can feel as if you’re stuck in neutral.

 3. Do you have a co-signer?

 Even if you have nontraditional sources of income and healthy credit, you may still have a tough time getting approved for a car loan if you don’t have a job.
-In that case, a co-signer with stable income could help improve your approval odds.
+In that case, a co-signer with stable income could help improve your likelihood of being approved.

 Before you ask someone to be a co-signer on your car loan, you’ll want to weigh the pros and cons.
 Your co-signer will be equally responsible for the auto loan.
 And if you miss payments, each of you could see a hit on your credit scores.